FStarLang/FStar/INSTALL.md

   currently; `make -C src` succeeds but produces a broken binary: https://github.com/FStarLang/FStar/issues/159)

 **Note:** If Visual Studio fails to open one or more projects, the problem is likely that the NuGet package cache hasn't been restored.
 You must either exit Visual Studio to restore the cache (using the `src/VS/nuget-restore.bat` script), or restart Visual Studio after having restored the cache.
 Otherwise, F* may not successfully build (or correctly build).

 #### On Linux or Mac OS X using Mono ####

-  - Install mono 3.10.x or 3.12.x or 4.0.x and fsharp 3.1.x
+  - Install mono from 3.10.x to 4.2.x and fsharp 4.0.1.0

     - On Debian/Ubuntu